nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 ceiling is where only what you chose to trust remains.
 The distance is how many vouches still await a check.

-Here the machine starts checking things that are not true by construction, and in this post's voice they are still conjecture.
+From here the machine-checked results are no longer true by construction.
 Both marks are genuine biconditionals: they fail in one direction under a classifier that mistakes an undeclared leaf for a seed, a part nobody declared taken for one you chose to accept, and we know because ours did until it was fixed.
 Nothing closes without both a re-runnable check